 'I suppose I can live with that; I may even let Thomas have a drive,' Mary grinned.

 The phone rang, and Brian answered.
 After listening for a few seconds announced, 'It is Fred; he has found that the car is registered to Mrs Robert Webster.
-It is now parked in the car park of this building,”' Then to Fred, 'Come in here and collect the keys then move it to a secure garage.'
+It is now parked in the car park of this building,' Then to Fred, 'Come in here and collect the keys then move it to a secure garage.'

 'Perhaps if I were to return to Bob’s office I may find a visitor?'
 Mary suggested.
 Mary arrived in the vestibule in time to witness a confrontation with the secretary outside of Bob’s office.
 Talking to Sue was a younger woman about Mary’s size and colouring dressed neatly in a business suit.
-'Ah wind the clock back about 20 years, and that could be me,' Mary mused.
+'Ah rewind the clock about 20 years, and that could be me,' Mary mused.
 As she approached, Mary signalled not to acknowledge that she was there.
 'May I help you, Madam?
 I am the manager.'

 'I am Sandra Webster; I need to get into my husband’s office to take something to him.
-This girl won’t let me past,' The stranger said showing irritation.
+This girl won’t let me past,' The stranger said, showing irritation.

 'Perhaps you have some identification?'
 Mary asked with a raised eyebrow.